sonishivam10/px-kvstore/README.md

 - In-memory key-value store
 - HTTP API (using `http.server`)
+- Thread-safe access with `threading.Lock`
+- Logging support for all operations
 - Docker support
 - Unit tests using `unittest`
 - No external dependencies — standard library only